Multimodal Data Integration for Oncology in the Era of Deep Neural Networks: A Review: Fundamentals of Multimodal Learning (MML)

 \subsubsection{Molecular Data}

-Molecular modalities provide information about the underlying genetic changes and alterations in the cancer cells \cite{TherapeuticAdvancesinOncology}.
-Efforts toward integrating molecular data resulted in the \emph{multi-omics} research field.
-Two main areas of molecular analysis in oncology are proteomics and genomics. \textbf{Proteomics} involves the study of proteins and their changes in response to cancer, and it provides information about the biological processes taking place in cancer cells. \textbf{Genomics} involves the study of the entire genome of cancer cells, including changes in DNA sequence, gene expression, and structural variations \cite{boehm2021harnessing}.
-Other molecular modalities include transcriptomics, pathomics, radiomics, and their combinations, radiogenomics and proteogenomics.
-Many publicly available datasets provide access to molecular data, including the Proteomics Data Commons (PDC) for proteomics data and the Genome Data Commons (GDC) for genetic data~\cite{PDC, GDC}.
+Molecular data modalities provide information about the underlying genetic changes and alterations in the cancer cells \cite{TherapeuticAdvancesinOncology}.
+Efforts toward integrating molecular data resulted in the \emph{multi-omics} research field \cite{waqas2024senmo}.
+Two principal areas of molecular analysis in oncology are proteomics and genomics. \emph{Proteomics} is the study of proteins and their changes in response to cancer, and it provides information about the biological processes taking place in cancer cells. \emph{Genomics} is the study of the entire genome of cancer cells, including changes in DNA sequence, gene expression, and structural variations \cite{boehm2021harnessing}.
+Other molecular modalities include transcriptomics, pathomics, radiomics and their combinations, radiogenomics, and proteogenomics.
+Many publicly available datasets provide access to molecular data, including the Proteomics Data Commons for proteomics data and the Genome Data Commons for genetic data~\cite{PDC, GDC}.